 - Amazon Customer Service Management: Yes, Amazon FBA also comes with reliable customer service management.
 The 24/7 available Amazon Customer Service management handles all the inquiries, returns, and refunds on behalf of the FBA sellers.
 The best part, the service is free, except for the return processing fees on the selected product categories.

-- Discounted Shipping Fess: Yes, Amazon has a relationship with all major shipping companies.
-As a seller, you will pay less shipping compared to shipping from an individuals’ account.
+- Discounted Shipping Fees: Yes, Amazon has a relationship with all major shipping companies.
+As a seller, you will pay less shipping compared to shipping from an individual’s account.
 What’s more, as a seller, you have the option to offer free shipping for a certain amount.
 Since the products are being sold through FBA and also they are eligible for FREE Super Saver Shipping.

-- Omnichannel Amazon Fulfillment Center: Yes, as an Amazon FBA seller, you can easily store your inventory at Amazon’s fulfillment centers.
-Products can be shipped quickly while handling the inventory sold on multiple channels — not on just Amazons’ marketplace.
+- Omnichannel Amazon Fulfillment Center: Yes, as an Amazon FBA seller, you can easily store your inventory at Amazon’s fulfilment centers.
+Products can be shipped quickly while handling the inventory sold on multiple channels — not just on Amazon’s marketplace.

 - Multi-Channel Fulfillment: Amazon can quickly ship and handle the inventory that is being sold on multiple channels.
 Amazon FBA can easily manage multi-channel fulfillment, not just the Amazon marketplace.

 - Prime Audience Access: If your listing is a qualified FBA listing, it will be eligible and displayed with the Prime logo.
 This will enable the seller to reach a new audience who are seeking express PRIME delivery.
 The PRIME audience can help you boost your sales.